nydiokar/analyzer/docs/features/chen_group.md

 ### Performance & Safety
 - Only fetch parsed tx details for the candidate set required to confirm N buyers and compute stake; all other counts use signature metadata only.
 - Built-in pacing from HeliusApiClient protects against rate limits.
-- Creation scan is optional, disabled by default, and guarded by a hard limit.
+- Creation scan is enabled by default with safeguards: auto-skip for massive wallets and a max-page cap to avoid hangs; we record scan mode (first_page | full | capped) and pages.

 ### Later (Non-breaking) Enhancements
 - Add explicit bonding-curve discovery or parameter for more accurate pre-migration buyers.